Explore health content from A to Z.

 A CBC (complete blood count) is a test that measures all the parts of the blood (red blood cells, white blood cells, and platelets).
 Problems with these counts can mean infection or illness.
 They can also be a sign of a problem with the spleen, an organ close to the liver that can be affected by liver disease.

-Essential fatty acids (EFAs) are nutrients in the body.
+EFAs (Essential fatty acids) are nutrients in the body.
 EFA levels may be lower when the liver is diseased.
 This is because the liver can’t absorb and transport EFAs as it’s supposed to.

 GGT (gamma-glutamyl transpeptidase) is an enzyme that’s often measured along with other enzymes to gauge liver problems.
 GGT is measured with a blood test.
-If alk phos and GGT are both elevated, this is a sign that the bile ducts in the liver may be diseased or blocked.
+If AP and GGT are both elevated, this is a sign that the bile ducts in the liver may be diseased or blocked.